Last Updated on

 - Steroid treatment: Steroid injections are used to treat bumpy and raised scars like keloid scars, which sometimes even expand from the original wound.
 This type of treatment is rare for children.

 - Surgical removal of scars: A surgical procedure is generally done to remove a protruding scar.
 This is an expensive method, but it usually gets the best results as far as aesthetic appearance is concerned.

-- Laser treatment: A highly energised beam is used to burn and remove a large scar tissue.
+- Laser treatment: A highly energised beam is used to burn and remove large scar tissue.
 Unlike surgical treatment, laser treatment does not remove the scar, but it is very successful at reducing the appearance of scars.
-However, a laser treatment is not recommended for a child.
+However, laser treatment is not recommended for children.

 - Cryotherapy: This is a method that employs freezing cold temperatures to heal.
-To remove bulging scars or other outgrowths in cryotherapy, these extruding portions are frozen solid and crumbled away.
+To remove bulging scars or other outgrowths in cryotherapy, the extruding portions are frozen solid and crumbled away.

 All of these treatments, including scar removal cream for babies, shouldn’t be tried without the doctor’s approval.
 Your doctor is in the best position to determine if the probable side effects of these treatments could be too high for your baby.
 So, consult with your doctor before you go for any treatment.

 Scars can only be improved in appearance once formed. there are no ways it can be prevented.
 Wounds in children heal at a rapid rate.
 However, a boost in nutrition is always a help.
 Vitamin C is essential for healing a scar, so include vitamin C in your baby’s diet.

 What If the Scar Gets Bigger and Does Not Fade Away?

 The formation of scars is unpredictable; however, they fade away rather quickly in young ones.
 For example, simply try remembering how many scars you still have, that you got as a child?
 Only deep scars remain for years.